-92. 23-Hex Beacon ID
+92. 23 Hex Beacon ID

-The 23-hexadecimal character SGB ID, per section "Digital Message Content" of document C/S T.018.
+The 23 hexadecimal character SGB ID, per Table "Hex ID Contents" of document C/S T.018.

 93. MEOSAR Antenna IDs

 The list of antennas used to compute the solution for this alert.
 The antenna ID is composed of the four-digit LUT identifier followed by the two-digit antenna identifier per MEOLUT.
 The two-digit antenna identifier shall be set to a unique value for each phased-array antenna.